fsepteixeira/torch-mdct/README.md

 Pytorch implementation of the 1D Modified Discrete Cosine Transform (MDCT) and its inverse (iMDCT).

 The MDCT and its inverse are implemented using 1D regular and transpose convolutions, using a filterbank of Kaiser-Bessel Derived windows with alpha = 4.
 The current implementation only allows even filter_lengths and always uses 50% overlap to guarantee perfect reconstruction.

-To install the package simply run
+To install the package simply run:

   <code>python setup.py install</code>